| home | sitemap | travel pix | interactive mathematics |

 I am usually reluctant to use a cubic polynomial model, because I find that they are often quite unrealistic either side of the data set and so cannot be used for extrapolation.

-However, the following cubic polynomial model (obtained from this online regression utility) looked very promising.
+However, the following cubic polynomial model (obtained from an online regression utility which has since disappeared) looked very promising.

 CO2-model-exponential-3